alto-io/cross-game-items/docs/acc/README.md

 Run the example dApp found [here in the example directory](example).
 Instructions are found in the directory README.

+For Unity, check out the [Unity Example](example-unity).

 ## Geting Started

-The steps below reference example code found in the [Quickstart Example](example).
+The steps below reference example code found in the [dApp Quickstart Example](example).

 #### 1. Initialize your web3 Provider